EWPH Home

 Phase Three

-1580 to 1600 The insertion of a first floor and a chimney stack at the west end of the open hall.
+1580 to 1600 More work was done at the end of the 16th century with the insertion of a first floor and a chimney stack at the west end of the open hall.
 A possible stair turret seems to have been added during this phase in the position now occupied by the 20th century stairs.
-Stacks were probably added at both the upper and lower ends of the hall during this phase, and it may have been during this stage (rather than Phase 2) that an inner room was added to the west of the hall.
+Chimney stacks were probably added at both the upper and lower ends of the hall during this phase, and it may have been during this stage that an inner room was added to the west of the hall.

 1600